 There are several ways to fund a Custodial Roth.
 For example, you can potentially use your annual ability to gift to children or grandchildren to make this happen.
-If your child or grandchild is earning money, call us and we can discuss your options for setting up a Custodial Roth.
+If your child or grandchild is earning money, call us to discuss options for setting up a Custodial Roth.